Ghana Citizenship Overview: Eligibility, Documents, Timeline

 - Visa: Best for visits under 90 days.

-- Residency permit: Required if you want to live, study, or work.
+- Residency permit: Required if you want to live, study, or work in Ghana.

 What about health requirements?